 Colorado Springs' founding father was Civil War Gen. William Jackson Palmer, who arrived in the area from Pennsylvania in 1870 and proceeded to establish the Denver and Rio Grande Railroad.
 Palmer helped plan the city grid, donated money for churches and schools, and treated himself to a 76-room castle he called Glen Eyrie.

 The first military base in Colorado Springs, Camp Carson, was created in 1942 after the Japanese attack on Pearl Harbor.
 That began the area's military boom, which included Peterson Air Force Base and Training Academy, NORAD and Air Force Space Command, all located within a few miles/kilometers of downtown Colorado Springs.
-In recent years, a small high-tech and communications boom has added to the economy, with companies such as Verizon, Hewlett-Packard and Agilent Technologies maintaining large campuses.
+A small tech and communications boom has added to the economy, with companies such as Verizon, Hewlett-Packard and Agilent Technologies maintaining large campuses.

 Plan a visit to the The Broadmoor, even if you aren't staying at the historic hotel or playing golf on its championship courses; the scenery and grounds are quite attractive.
 Also enjoy a short drive up the nearby, winding Russell Tutt Scenic Highway to see the Shrine of the Sun, a memorial dedicated to Will Rogers, perhaps with a stop by the Cheyenne Mountain Zoo.